 Carroll, Badger, and Yang (2006) proposed a developmental model of competence within close relationships, which was originally applied to marital relationships.
-In that model, they suggested that competence is comprised of three domains: a) communication, b) virtue, and c) identity.
+In that model, they suggested that competence comprises three domains: (a) communication, (b) virtue, and (c) identity.
 Communication refers to the couple's ability to negotiate and can be thought of as the skills component of relationship competence.
-It encompasses processes such as empathetic communication, conflict resolution, and problem-solving.
+It encompasses processes such as empathetic communication, conflict resolution, and problem solving.
 Virtue refers to the ability to love others and involves the enactment of intrapersonal strengths such as forgiveness and sacrifice.
-The final domain, identity, has to do with personal security or the ability to love one's self.
-It encompasses individual characteristics such as self-worth, temperament, and attachment.
-Carroll and colleagues (2006) suggested that identity and virtue provide the base for communication.
-In other words, it is necessary for people to be secure in themselves and focused on others before they are able to engage in positive communication skills.
-They further proposed that close relationship competence is a capacity that develops over time through interactions in childhood and adolescence.
+The final domain, identity, has to do with personal security or the ability to love one's